-The Company has had net losses since inception and has an accumulated deficit of approximately \$5.5 million at March 31, 2022.
-The Company has minimal cash at March 31, 2022 and remains dependent on Sanovas for much of its operations.
+The Company has had net losses since inception and has an accumulated deficit of approximately \$8.3 million at September 30, 2022.
+In addition, as of September 30, 2022 and December 31 2021, we had liabilities of \$1,062,890 and \$469,622, respectively, the majority of which is with related parties.
+The Company has minimal cash at September 30, 2022 and remains dependent on Sanovas for much of its operations.
 The Company expects that operating losses and negative cash flows from operations will occur for at least the next several years, and the Company will need to access additional funds to achieve its strategic goals with respect to the sublicensed technology.
-Sanovas has paid most of the Company's operating expenses through March 2022.

-The Company commenced private offerings of shares of its common stock raising net proceeds of approximately \$1,083,000 in the year ended December 31, 2021, and \$60,500 in the three months ended March 31, 2022 - See Note D. The Company also issued shares of its common stock to offset amounts due to Sanovas for payment of expenses on behalf of the Company of \$390,358 in June 2021 and \$353,432 in May 2022 (see Note H).
-In February 2021, the Company entered into an agreement with an investment banker to raise funds for the Company which lead to the private offering of shares mentioned above.
+The Company commenced private offerings of shares of its common stock raising net proceeds of approximately \$1,083,000 in the year ended December 31, 2021, and \$60,500 in the nine months ended September 30, 2022 - See Note D. In February 2021, the Company entered into an agreement with an investment banker to raise funds for the Company which led to the private offering of shares mentioned above.